 Are the "New" Nonstick Products Safer?

-Some of the new products called nonstick are actually carbon steel (like this one).
+Some of the "new" products called nonstick are actually carbon steel (like this one).
 If this is the case, the limitations of PTFE and ceramic do not apply.
 However, "naturally nonstick," as they call it, is a bit of an exaggeration.
-Carbon steel requires periodic seasoning to provide a slippery cooking surface, and even then, it will never be quite as slippery as PTFE or ceramic.
+Carbon steel requires seasoning to provide a slippery cooking surface, and even then, it will never be quite as slippery as PTFE or ceramic.
 But it can come very close, and is an excellent option for those trying to avoid chemicals in their cookware.

 Note, though, that you don't need to buy a carbon steel pan marketed as nonstick.
 All carbon steel pans provide basically the same cooking surface--so you may be able to find a less expensive one that doesn't have as much marketing hype.
 This preseasoned Lodge 12-inch skillet, for example, is just a little over $30.